-Ruth Wilson On Stage - Theater Credits, Bio and Tickets
+Ruth Wilson On Stage - Theatre Credits, Bio and Tickets

 She attended Notre Dame School and Esher College in Surrey, England, and went on to study History at the University of Nottingham, graduating in 2003.
 She trained as an actor at LAMDA (London Academy of Music and Dramatic Art) and graduated in 2005.

 Wilson began her career in television in the UK and, following her debut in the Channel 5 sitcom Suburban Shootout in 2006, she landed the title role in the BBC adaptation of Jane Eyre, garnering wide critical acclaim and earning a BAFTA nomination in 2007 and a Golden Globe nomination in 2008.
 She continued to work in TV, booking roles in ITV's Agatha Christie's Marple and the BBC's Capturing Mary.

 She made her National Theatre stage debut in May 2007, taking on the role of Tanya in Gorky's Philistines through to August 2007.
 She solidified her stage career after landing the role of Stella in the Donmar Warehouse revival of A Streetcar Named Desire from July to October 2009, ultimately winning her first Olivier Award in 2010.
 Her other London stage credits include the role of Karin in the 2010 Almeida Theatre production of Through a Glass Darkly and the title role in the 2011 Donmar Warehouse production of Anna Christie, starring opposite Jude Law, which earned her a second Olivier Award in 2012.
 She also appeared in The El Train at Hoxton Hall in 2013.